mzdk100/compo/README.md

 When you run this example with `cargo run --example basic`, you'll see the following output:

 ```
-Hello, app!
 hello, 0
+9 seconds.
 world, 0
 world, 1
+8 seconds.
+7 seconds.
+6 seconds.
+5 seconds.
+4 seconds.
+3 seconds.
+2 seconds.
+1 seconds.
+0 seconds.
+Hello, app!
 ```

 This output demonstrates:

-1. The app component prints "Hello, app!"
-2. The button component first renders with default text "hello" and id=0
+1. The button component first renders with default text "hello" and id=0
+2. The countdown component starts emitting events with countdown values from 9 to 0
-3. When text changes to "world", the button re-renders with the new text value
+3. The button component re-renders with text "world" and id=0, then again with id=1
-4. During the second render, the id field retains its updated value (1) from the previous render
+4. The app component continues receiving countdown events
+5. After the countdown completes, the app component prints "Hello, app!"

 ## API Documentation